Povel Ramel: Career

 After his parents' death, Ramel was raised by his paternal aunt, who recognised his artistic potential.
 He went to art school, but his infatuation with painting did not last.
 However, he developed a love for playing the piano and for words, as he became inspired by musicians such as Bing Crosby, Fats Waller, British trumpeter Nat Gonella, Spike Jones and British dance band leader Harry Roy.
 Entering Aftonbladets talent hunt, Vi som vill opp in 1939, Ramel sang and yawned his own composition, "En sömnig serenad" ("A Sleepy Serenade").
 By this time Ramel was already a prolific songwriter.
 His aunt wrote the lyrics to one of his songs, "En vår utan dig" ("A Spring Without You"), which he recorded.
 Ramel's lyrics are noted for their humor and dramatic wordplay.
 Musically he was able to adopt styles from most types of music for his own purposes.

 Later, when called to do his military service, his foot condition kept him out of active duty, and he was given an administrative role.
 When studying the military code, he learned that most everything was forbidden.
-But, with no rules to be found against Boogie Woogie Walzes, he dutifully wrote Johanssons boogie-woogie-vals, the song that was later to become his first hit.
+But, with no rules to be found against Boogie Woogie Waltzes, he dutifully wrote Johanssons boogie-woogie-vals, the song that was later to become his first hit.

-STIM (a musical copyright agency) required the record have a label banning its airplay.
+STIM (a musical copyright agency) required the record have a label, banning its airplay.
 As a result, the sales were minimal.
 Then a friend at the record company sent a copy with the label pulled off to Radiotjänst (The Swedish Broadcasting Corporation), and the sales jumped.
 Ramel was hired by Radiotjänst in 1945, which ushered in a new era of radio entertainment.
 With several series of innovative radio shows featuring the crazy style of humor, he became a household name in Sweden.

 Knäppupp

-In 1952 Ramel and Felix Alvo started the Knäppupp AB (Unbutton Inc.) company.
+In 1952, Ramel and Felix Alvo started the Knäppupp AB (Unbutton Inc.) company.
 The Knäppupp vaudeville shows were popular with Swedish audiences.
 His first vaudeville show was "Akta Huvet" ("Mind Your Head") and Ramel made his entrance hanging from a cable over the auditorium.
 The show opened at the Cirkus theatre in Gothenburg in 1952.
 Knäppupp AB also produced a number of movies, such as Ratataa in 1956.
-Ramel also had several pub shows such as, "Karamelodier".
+Ramel had several pub shows such as, "Karamelodier".
 "Karamelodier" is one of Ramel's typical puns, as the word karamelodier is a combination of the words "karamell" (bon-bon), "Ramel" and "melodier" (melodies).